Audience: You are expected to have successfully

 The foreach_long_upto c-iterator is

-defined with defciterator
+defined with defciterator in

 the MELT standard librarywhich also defines many other c-iterators, such as foreach_in_multiple to iterate on the components of tuple values, and foreach_argument_of_gimple_call to iterate on the arguments of a Gimple call instruction.
 A c-iterator is defined by providing macro-strings to be expanded before and after its body.
 Some c-iterators loop only once, e.g. with_cfun_decl to get the current C function declaration in a pass.
 As MELT expressions, iterations are of void c-type and don't give any result.
 They are only used for side-effects (and bindings of the local formals within their body).